zudup/coinapi-sdk/README.md

 Welcome to the CoinAPI SDK.
 This repository contain SDK for our API documented at https://docs.coinapi.io/

-You can find here files that will help you use our API with minimal development effort, in languages like:
+You can find here libraries that will help you use our API with minimal development effort from languages like:
  * C#
  * C++
  * Java